MegaBitmap/UDPBD-for-XEBP/README.md

 ## Setup

+*Note: This setup process is for version 2.4 of this plugin.
+If you are updating from version 2.3 or earlier, you will need to rebuild all of your game lists.
-*Note: This setup process is for version 2 of this plugin.
-If you have previously installed version 1, you will need to remove the old version of neutrino Launcher from your XEB+ install before continuing.
+If you are updating from version 1.x, you will need to remove the old version of neutrino Launcher from your XEB+ install before continuing.
 This includes all neutrino Launcher files in the `APPS`, `PLG`, and `CFG` folders, as well as the `CD` and `DVD` folders on the root of your USB drive.*

 1. If you have not already done so, download the Xtreme Elite Boot Plus Xmas 2021 showcase.
 http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/